flip-svg/nexphisher-2.0/README.md

 Changelogs:
 1) Fixed an issue where the URL would not be generated.
-2) Fixed no in internet connection issue.
+2) Fixed no internet connection issue.